FazEngineer/time-tracker-testing/Notes.md

 When the user updates the session name
 Then the new session name is displayed

-User story 2: As a user, I want to be able to edit an existing session duration so that I will be able to update it with a new time duration.
+**User story 2**: As a user, I want to be able to edit an existing session duration so that I will be able to update it with a new time duration.

 Scenario 2: Editing an existing session duration